U.S. wheat farmers fret over failing market hedges as incomes slump

 One key factor behind the contract problem, said Kansas State University agricultural economist Art Barnaby, is storage.

 The HRW contract sets monthly wheat storage costs at 6 and 9 cents per bushel.
-But elevators storing HRW wheat for these contracts - including ADM, Cargill [CARG.UL], Marubeni Group's Gavilon Grain - say the price tag for this storage should actually be valued much higher, Barnaby said.
+But elevators storing HRW wheat for these contracts - including ADM, Cargill, Marubeni Group's Gavilon Grain - say the price tag for this storage should actually be valued much higher, Barnaby said.

 That's because they do not want their storage capacity filled with grain they cannot sell.